INTRODUCTION TO LIVING ON CAMPUS

 Only full-time, registered students are eligible for participation in room selection.

-- Royal Crest residents are provided a cable box/router, wireless lock hub and TV remote.
+Royal Crest residents are provided a cable box/router, wireless lock hub and TV remote.
 It is prohibited to remove the provided cable box/router, wireless lock hub, or TV remote from the room.
+Further, Residents must keep the wireless lock hub plugged into the router and power at all times.

-- Royal Crest residents are provided an individual 4-digit PIN for their apartment door access.
-It is prohibited to share this PIN with anyone else.
+Royal Crest residents are provided an individual 4-8 digit pin for their apartment door access and a key for the front door of their apartment building.
+It is prohibited to share this PIN or key with anyone else.

 Smoking is not permitted in any residence room, common area, porches, stairwells, or apartment or within 50 feet of the residence halls, including the possession/use of vaporizers and electronic cigarettes.